fitzterra/volt-div/README.md

 |**I**|        |        |         |
 |**R**|        |    8k2 |         |

-**Note** that the resistor voltages are aproximations at this stage, and will only be properly calculated once we know the actual resistor value we will be using for R1.
+**Note** that the resistor voltages are approximations at this stage, and will only be properly calculated once we know the actual resistor value we will be using for R1.
 The resistor value must be the closest standard value we can get based on the ideal value calculated below.